theredcmdcraft/gitflow-avh/Installing-on-Linux,-Unix,-etc..md

 # Installing on Linux, Unix, etc.

 ## Ubuntu
 git-flow AVH edition is packaged with Ubuntu.
-To install git-flow AVH Edition type `sudo apt-get install git-flow`
+To install git-flow AVH Edition type `sudo apt-get install git-flow`.

+I created a PPA with the latest git-flow version for Ubuntu, backported from Ubuntu Xenial.
+* Precise (12.04)
+* Trusty (14.04)
+* Wily (15.10)
+* Xenial (16.04)

+See the Launchpad page at [https://launchpad.net/~pdoes/+archive/ubuntu/gitflow-avh](https://launchpad.net/~pdoes/+archive/ubuntu/gitflow-avh)

 ## Manual
 Under *nix, the easiest way to install git-flow is using Rick Osborne's